-A: (1,650 characters max): Describe the lead organization(s) and team's capability and experience with building and maintaining effective relationships with key partners, including host country governments and local community members, and overseeing the implementation of activities, including competency in financial management and accountability and tracking of outputs and outcomes.
+11A: (2,000 characters max): Describe the lead organization(s) and team's capability and experience with building and maintaining effective relationships with key partners, including host country governments and local community members, and overseeing the implementation of activities, including competency in financial management and accountability and tracking of outputs and outcomes.
+Please be specific about how your organization is well-equipped to lead and carry out the proposed project.
+If your role is primarily to lead and convene implementing partners, please clearly describe your approach to management and accountability as the lead organization.

-B: Required documents (uploads): Both text (e.g., Microsoft Word) and .pdf files are accepted.
+11B: Required documents (uploads): Both text (e.g., Microsoft Word) and .pdf files are accepted.
 Please upload the documents listed below (as required by Takeda's Donation Committee).
 Note that your uploaded documents will appear at the bottom of the application form in the "Application Documents" section.

 - 1-page management and staffing chart illustrating the composition and structure of the core project team (not your entire organization), including home office support if relevant.
 If your project has a large implementation team (e.g., 50 field officers), state that you have a team of 50 field officers and summarize their role(s); it is not necessary to list the name of every field officer.
-Please ensure that your uploaded document is no greater than one page.

-- Governance chart (e.g., list of Board members, Advisory Group members, etc.)
+Please ensure that your uploaded document is no greater than one page. - Governance chart (e.g., list of Board members, Advisory Group members, etc.)

 - Most recent audited financial statement

 - By-laws

 - Articles of incorporation

-12. PAST PERFORMANCE (3,050 characters max - about 450 words)
+12. PAST PERFORMANCE (3,050 characters max)

 Please share at least one and up to two examples of similar types of projects that your organization has undertaken in the past, as well as a funder reference contact for each example listed.
 For each example, briefly describe project name, location, overall budget, scale/reach (such as number of beneficiaries where relevant), and time period, as well as key entities involved in implementation and their roles, project funders, major accomplishments, and how you overcame any major challenges.
 Provide the name, title, email address, and telephone number of the individual within the funding entity who oversaw your project.
+If the proposed project continues, scales up, or utilizes a similar model or framework as past projects you or your partners have completed, please include lessons learned and what existing resources, materials, etc. would be leveraged for the proposed project.

-13. RISK ASSESSMENT (825 characters max - about 125 words)
+13. RISK ASSESSMENT (825 characters max)

-Describe barriers and/or risks (for example, unspent or misused funds, political instability, and currency fluctuation) to successful achievement of the project, steps you will take to overcome barriers and mitigate risks, and why you are confident that your organization can achieve the intended results.
+Describe barriers and/or risks (for example, political instability, social and cultural barriers, challenges to coordination on the ground, etc.) to successful achievement of the project, steps you will take to overcome barriers and mitigate risks, and why you are confident that your organization can achieve the intended results.
 Please focus on 1-3 specific key barriers/risk that you believe are particularly critical or relevant.

-14. SUSTAINABILITY (825 characters max - about 125 words)
+14. SUSTAINABILITY (825 characters max)

 What actions will your organization and project partners take to ensure that the impact of this project continues after the project ends?
-Include financial sustainability (e.g., securing other funders) and operational sustainability (e.g., transitioning project activities to local partners) as appropriate.
+What is your exit strategy and specific plan to limit local dependency, including financial (e.g., securing other funders, self-sustaining plan and implementation by local government and stakeholders) and operational sustainability (e.g., transitioning project knowledge skills, and activities to local partners) as appropriate?